graahnul-grom/lepton-conf/readme.md

   $ make install
 ```

-* Run:
+* Run the application:

 ```sh
   $ lepton-conf
 ```

-  If Lepton EDA is installed in non-standard location, you may have to set the
+  If Lepton EDA is installed in non-standard location, set the
-  `$LD_LIBRARY_PATH` environment variable, so that `liblepton.so` can be found, e.g.:
+  `$LD_LIBRARY_PATH` environment variable when running lepton-conf:

 ```sh
   $ LD_LIBRARY_PATH=/path/to/lepton-eda/lib lepton-conf